anna-dang/dsc-phase-1-project-online/README.md

 Action, Adventure, Comedy, and Drama were the most utilized descriptors for the movies from these studios.

-Movies released in summer (June, July, August) or for have the greatest ROI.
+Movies released in summer (June, July, August) have the greatest ROI.

 ### Questions to Consider